eoscostarica/guide.eoscostarica.io/docs/developer-tools.md

 >[More information](https://block.one/news/four-reasons-why-developers-and-enterprises-are-looking-at-the-eosio-blockchain-protocol/#:~:text=Unlike%20other%20blockchain%20protocols%2C%20EOSIO,apps%20are%20free%20to%20use.)

-### Instalation of EOSIO
+### EOSIO Installation

-We have a guide for you to start in the EOSIO world visit.
+We have a guide for you to start in the EOSIO world, visit [EOSIO Components](https://guide.eoscostarica.io/docs/eos-learn/eosio-components).

 * * *